Narkanda

-Narkanda is a town and a nagar panchayat in Kumarsain subdivision of Shimla district in the Indian state of Himachal Pradesh.
+Narkanda is a hill station town.
+It is a nagar panchayat in Kumarsain subdivision of Shimla district in the Indian state of Himachal Pradesh.
 It is at an elevation of 2708 meters on the Indo-Tibet Road (NH 5) in Himachal Pradesh, India within a fir (abies pindrow) forest.
 It is about 60 km away from Shimla and surrounded by the Himalayan Range.